 Learn how to use anomaly policies to help identify unusual user activity.

 The anomaly policies that are predefined and marked as Prisma Cloud Default policies alert you to these issues:

 Account hijacking attempts—Detect potential account hijacking attempts discovered by identifying unusual login activities.
 These can happen if there are concurrent login attempts made in short duration from two different geographic locations, which is

-impossible time travel, or login from a previously unknown browser, operating system, or location.
+impossible time travel(ITT), or login from a previously unknown browser, operating system, or location.

 Excessive login failures—Detect potential account hijacking attempts discovered by identifying brute force login attempts.
 Excessive login failure attempts are evaluated dynamically based on the models observed with continuous learning.